 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Automated Content Distribution Phase – Summary
+WordPress Traffic Automation Blueprint: Content Sharing Phase – Summary

-Once you have your website or blog and plugins configured and fully set up, all you need to do is post content on a regular basis to start generating web traffic.
+Once your site and plugins have been configured and fully set up, all you then have to do to automatically begin bringing more traffic is add content regularly.